smoorg/mateuszreszka-xyz/content/posts/burnout.md

 Mental health is way more important than money.
 Keep that in mind while being stuck in your project or employer forever.
-If you feel no satisfaction today it is very likely that you will regret you haven\'t changed things you wanted sooner.
+If you feel no satisfaction today it is very likely that you will regret you haven't changed things you wanted sooner.

 I decided to give myself few months off and see how it goes.
 I also developed huge interest in Linux community, which made me realize that new challenges awaits right behind the corner.
 Maybe web is not for me after all?
-Maybe I should learn Go, C or Rust and see whether that\'s for me?
+Maybe I should learn Go, C or Rust and see whether that's for me?
 I guess I will revisit that blog at some point to give you follow up on that.